Dried fruit salad is a mixture of dehydrated fruits that are soaked in a flavorful liquid to create a delicious salad.

 I soak a mixture of chopped dried fruits in tea, just like I would if I was making a tea brack, then add some orange zest to jazz it up a bit, before topping this healthy and tasty salad with a vanilla yogurt and cream topping.

-This is a versatile salad, an impressive dessert and a yummy snack that’s ever so easy to make.
+This is a versatile salad, an impressive dessert and a yummy snack that's ever so easy to make.
+I hope this will become one of your favorite winter salads.

-Ingredients For Dried Fruit Salad:
+Ingredients For Dried Fruit Salad

 - golden raisins